 Note: It is important to clean the mouse periodically, particularly if it becomes sluggish.
 A ball type mouse has a small circular panel that can be opened, allowing you to remove the ball.
 Lint can be removed carefully with a tooth pick or tweezers and the ball can be washed with mild detergent.
 A build up will accumulate on the small wheels in the mouse.
 Use a small instrument or finger nail to scrape it off taking care not to scratch the wheels.
 Track balls can be cleaned much like a mouse and touch-pad can be wiped with a clean, damp cloth.
 An optical mouse can accumulate material from the surface that it is in contact with which can be removed with a finger nail or small instrument.

-Monitors - The monitor shows information on the screen when you type.
+Monitors or Screen - The screen displays information when you type or interact with the computer or device.
 This is called outputting information.
-When the computer needs more information it will display a message on the screen, usually through a dialog box.
-Monitors come in many types and sizes.
-The resolution of the monitor determines the sharpness of the screen.
+When the computer needs more information it will display a message on the screen, often through a dialog box.
+Monitors and screens come in many types and sizes.
+The resolution determines the sharpness of the screen.
 The resolution can be adjusted to control the screen's display.

-Most desktop computers use a monitor with a cathode tube or liquid crystal display.
-Most notebooks use a liquid crystal display monitor.
+Older desktop computers used a monitor with a cathode tube but liquid crystal display and other digital technology has replaced this older technology.
+Most tablets and smart phones use a liquid crystal display or similar technology.

 To get the full benefit of today's software with full colour graphics and animation, computers need a color monitor with a display or graphics card.